 The symptoms of borderline personality disorder include: a recurring pattern of instability in relationships, efforts to avoid abandonment, identity disturbance, impulsivity, emotional instability, and chronic feelings of emptiness, among other symptoms.

-The main feature of borderline personality disorder (BPD) is a prevalent pattern of instability in interpersonal relationships, self-image, and emotions.
-People with borderline personality disorder are also usually very impulsive, oftentimes demonstrating self-injurious behaviors (e.g., risky sexual behaviors, cutting, or suicide attempts).
+The main feature of borderline personality disorder (BPD) is a significant pattern of instability in interpersonal relationships, self-image, and emotions.
+People with borderline personality disorder can be very impulsive and may demonstrate self-injurious behaviors (e.g., risky sexual behaviors, cutting, or suicide attempts).

-Borderline personality disorder occurs in most people by early adulthood.
-The unstable pattern of interacting with others in this condition has persisted for years and is usually closely related to the person’s self-image and early social interactions.
+Borderline personality disorder occurs in most people by early adulthood (early 20s).
+A person with this condition will have experienced an unstable pattern of interacting with others for years.
+This pattern of behavior is usually closely related to the person’s self-image and early social interactions with friends and family.
 The behavior pattern is present in a variety of settings (e.g., not just at work or home) and often is accompanied by a similar lability (fluctuating back and forth, sometimes in a quick manner) of a person’s emotions and feelings.

 They experience intense abandonment fears and inappropriate anger, even when faced with a realistic time-limited separation or when there are unavoidable changes in plans.
 For instance, a person with this condition may experience sudden despair in reaction to a clinician’s announcing the end of the hour; or panic and fury when someone important to them is just a few minutes late or must cancel an appointment.
 They may believe that this “abandonment” implies that they are a “bad person.”
 These abandonment fears are related to an intolerance of being alone and a need to have other people with them.
 Relationships and the person’s emotions may sometimes be seen by others or characterized as being shallow.